yangdanny97/yangdanny97.github.io/_posts/2020-05-07-vega-covid-dashboard-tutorial.md

 </style>
 ```

 And we're finished!
 Your dashboard should look something like the one I have [here](https://yangdanny97.github.io/misc/dashboard).
+I hope this tutorial was useful in showing how easy it is to pick up and work with Vega.

 For an example of a more elaborate COVID dashboard that mixes D3 and Vega for more interactivity, [click here](https://yangdanny97.github.io/misc/dashboard).
-I hope this tutorial was useful in showing how easy it is to pick up and work with Vega.
+Many thanks to [Milan Zhou](https://github.com/milan-zhou) for assisting with my Vega projects.

 For additional [tutorials](https://vega.github.io/vega/tutorials/) and [examples](https://vega.github.io/vega/examples/), consult the Vega official documentation.